mmalekzadeh/privacy-preserving-bandits/README.md

 ### Info:
-If you don't follow the above steps, you may need to install these libraries:
+If you don't run `1_build_an_encoder.ipynb`, you may need to install these libraries:
 ```
 %pip install iteround
 %pip install pairing